jusdeleon/dnr-demo/readme.md

 ## Installation

-cd to the project root directory and run the commands below:
+Clone this repository, then cd to the project root directory and run the commands below:

 - Install Composer dependencies by running `composer install`
 - Create the app's environment file by running `cp .env.example .env`